-Although it shares a platform and certain other components with its predecessor, the Sebring Convertible, the Chrysler 200 Convertible is vastly superior to that lackluster model thanks to a more refined interior, classier exterior styling and a powerful Pentastar V6.
-While far from a sports car, the 200 Convertible does excel as a comfortable open-air cruiser thanks to one of the largest interiors of any drop-top on the market.
+Although it shares a platform and certain other components with its predecessor, the Sebring Convertible, Chrysler's 200 Convertible is vastly superior to that disappointing model thanks to a more refined interior, classier exterior styling and a powerful Pentastar V6.
+While far from a sports car, the 200 Convertible does excel as a comfortable open-air cruiser.

-No longer a cacophony of cheap plastics and hard surfaces, the updated cabin features a simple but coherent overall design with a number of soft-touch materials arranged in strategic locations.
-The switchgear and instruments carry over from the Sebring, but they now look at home in their ritzier new surroundings.
+No longer a cacophony of cheap plastics and hard surfaces like the Sebring's interior, the cabin features a simple but coherent overall design with a number of soft-touch materials arranged in strategic locations.
+The switchgear and instruments carry over from the Sebring, but they now look at home in their ritzier surroundings.

-For the latest model year, the 200 Convertible received a host of minor suspension tweaks geared towards improving both the ride and handling of the drop-top.
-While the changes add up to slightly more responsive dynamics, the 200 Convertible remains more of a cruiser than a sports car.
+The 200 Convertible recently received a host of minor suspension tweaks geared towards improving both the ride and handling of the drop-top.
+While the changes add up to slightly more responsive dynamics, the 200 Convertible remains happiest when driven is a straight line.

-The entry-level engine is a 2.4-liter four-cylinder that delivers 173 horsepower and 166 lb-ft of torque.
+The entry-level engine is an outdated 2.4-liter four-cylinder that delivers 173 horsepower and 166 lb-ft of torque.
 It pairs up with a smooth-shifting six-speed automatic, but acceleration is not neck-breaking and the fuel economy, at 18/29 mpg, is slightly worse than that of the powerful V6.